julianahand/Final-Project/README.md

 ## Future Development
 Furnish the hospital and add mementos from the deceased patients to collect.

-# Created by: Group Name
+# Created by: QWERTY
 Juliana Hand (and contributions)
 Chloe Tod (and contributions)
-Liv Callahan (UI coding and design, environment textures and lighting, music and sound effects) Jamie Dunbar (and contributions)
+Liv Callahan (UI coding and design, environment textures and lighting, music and sound effects) Jamie Dunbar (Handled majority of the coding)